 - Clean your lens.

 You can also submit an animated video.
-There are lots of free animation software packages online, or you could use stop-motion techniques to animate modelling clay, toys, puppets or drawings.
+There are lots of free animation software packages online (click here for our step by step guide to using Wick Editor) and for your smartphone.
+You could use stop-motion techniques to animate modelling clay, toys, puppets or drawings.
 If you are using stop-motion, a tripod is really useful to keep your camera steady.

 Getting the sound right can be one of the most challenging parts of film-making.

 Sound quality is crucial to good video, and viewers are more likely to forgive poor image quality over audio quality.
-Sound quality can often be poor if you are filming outdoors, particularly on windy days (Pro Tip: use an external microphone like the one on many earphones, inside your clothing for better sound outdoors), and can negatively impact otherwise excellent video footage.
-If you think the sound quality is poor or inaudible, consider recording a separate voiceover indoors using your video camera or phone voice recorder and adding it to the video afterwards.
+Sound quality can often be poor if you are filming outdoors, particularly on windy days, and can negatively impact otherwise excellent video footage.
+After recording, if you think the sound quality is poor, consider recording a separate voiceover indoors using your video camera or phone voice recorder and adding it to the video afterwards – or add subtitles.
+Speak loudly and clearly, so all of your science knowledge can be heard!

 Videos can be made in English, Irish or even using Sign Language, although you may wish to consider including English subtitles during editing (or when uploading to YouTube) to appeal to a wider audience, particularly internationally.

-If you are using a tablet or smartphone, you can simply use its own video editing software or download an app to join your clips together, add images, subtitles, music, sound effects, a voiceover or even credits.
+If you are using a tablet or smartphone, you can simply use its own video editing software or download an app to join your clips together, add images, subtitles, music, sound effects, a voiceover or even credits (click here for our step by step guide to using Kinemaster).
 If you use a camcorder or digital camera, you will probably need to upload your video to a computer, which will come with its own editing software or you can search online for a free software package to use.

-The fantastic DigitalStories.ie website curated by Michael McNamara, Digital Technologies Team Leader with PDST, is an excellent resource for expert and beginner filmmakers, with reviews of free and paid-for apps and websites for filming, editing, animating and finding copyright free music and sounds.
+The fantastic DigitalStories.ie website curated by Dr. Michael McNamara, Digital Technologies Team Leader with PDST, is an excellent resource for expert and beginner filmmakers, with reviews of free and paid-for apps and websites for filming, editing, animating and finding copyright-free music and sounds.

 Make sure everything in the video has been created by you!

-Remember to keep the video length under one minute as longer videos may be penalised during judging.
+Remember to keep the video length between one and three minutes as longer videos may be penalised during judging.
 This is where the use of a storyboard in the planning phase can really help!

-Get parental consent for any children identified, appearing or participating in the video, ensuring that parents or guardians are fully aware of the nature of the competition, and the subsequent use and display (including online and at public screenings) of the video entries by ReelLIFE SCIENCE, NUI Galway, our partners and potentially the media and general public (e.g. sharing the videos via Facebook, Twitter, etc.).
+Get parental consent for any children (under 18) identified, appearing or participating in the video, ensuring that parents or guardians are fully aware of the nature of the competition, and the subsequent use and display (including online and at public screenings) of the video entries by ReelLIFE SCIENCE, University of Galway, our partners and potentially the media and general public (e.g. sharing the videos via Facebook, Twitter, etc.).

-To submit your video to ‘ReelLIFE SCIENCE @ HOME’, you will need to first upload it to YouTube and send us the link via our online Application Form before the submission deadline of May 29th 2020.
+To submit your video, you will need to first upload it to YouTube (click here for our step-by-step guide to uploading your video to YouTube) and send us the link via our online Application Form before the submission deadline of October 13th 2023.

-If you use a catchy title for your video – e.g. something that you might search for on YouTube – you are likely to get more views for your video, than just a generic video name.
+Pro Tip: If you use a catchy title for your video – e.g. something you might search for on YouTube – you are likely to get more views for your video, than with a generic video name.

 After judging, you are free to remove your video from YouTube if you wish, as the video still remains yours.
 However, if your video is shortlisted, we will need a high quality copy of the original video file (to upload to the ReelLIFE SCIENCE YouTube channel and for public screenings and promotion).